Home » Natural Remedies » Herbal Treatment

 As with many Chinese herbal remedies, schizandra can be combined with other herbs to make treatments.
 For example, it can be combined with ginger, codonopsis pilosula, wormwood and buplerum to treat irritable bowel syndrome (IBS).
 There is however, currently no scientific evidence as to the effectiveness of this combination.

-Research into the potential benefits of schizandra have been largely carried out in China.
+Research into the potential of schizandra have been largely carried out in China.
 Research has shown that schizandra and other lignans can have a stimulating effect on the immune system and may also have a protective effect on the liver by protecting it from chemical damage.
 Schizandra lignans appear to protect the liver by activating the enzymes that produce glutathione.
 Glutathione is an antioxidant, and is known to protect cells from free radicals and other toxins.
 Lignans are chemicals similar to estrogen which act as antioxidants.
 Antioxidants are enzymes that can help to neutralize free radicals, and in doing so may limit or stop some of the cellular damage they can cause.

 Schizandra has also found use as a tonic or adaptogen that is thought to assist in balancing bodily functions and improving the body’s ability to cope with stress.
 It is taken to strengthen the liver and kidneys, and to minimize the side effects of radiation and chemotherapy treatment, and is also taken to assist with recovery after surgery.
 Recent studies by Chinese scientists and others show that schizandra might improve aerobic capacity.
 Other studies show that schizandra might help to promote mental function in that it might assist with the processes of memory and learning.
 Schizandra may also have a positive effect on mood.
 Schizandra may also help to cure or prevent diarrhea, cold or a sore throat.
 There has also been scientific research which has shown that schizandra may assist people who suffer from chronic viral hepatitis.